MicroRJ/android_superellipse/README.md

 Property    | Effect
 ------------| -------------
-colorFill   | sets the background color of the squircle, different from background property strokeWidth | sets the border stroke width paintStyle  | you have three options, fill, stroke, fillAndStroke.
+colorFill   | sets the background color of the squircle, different from background property colorStroke | sets the color of the stroke strokeWidth | sets the border stroke width paintStyle  | you have three options, fill, stroke, fillAndStroke.